 In addition to the halftime recognition, Cornerstone students will participate in a variety of other in-game activities throughout the game.
 One student will participate within the pregame ball boy experience, two students will act as honorary captains, 40 students will be make up the pregame and halftime fan tunnels and the Cornerstone Choir will sing the National Anthem before the game.

 This annual “Pistons Scholars Night” event has become a major fundraiser for Cornerstone Schools and the Pistons-Palace Foundation will support by donating proceeds from the in-arena auction and Comcast Pistons Care Basketball Zone to help provide scholarship assistance for students.

-About Cornerstone Schools: Cornerstone Schools was established in 1991 with the vision to create a model of excellence in urban education.
+Cornerstone Schools was established in 1991 with the vision to create a model of excellence in urban education.
 Cornerstone offers a rigorous education to over 1,400 students in Pre-K through 8th grade at its independent and charter schools.
-For more information about Cornerstone Schools, please visit: http://www.cornerstoneschools.org or call Janice Perzigian: 313-892-1860, ext.
+For more information about Cornerstone Schools, please visit: https://www.cornerstoneschools.org or call Janice Perzigian: 313-892-1860, ext.
 287.